srmds/n8n-azure-apps-quick-starter/README.md

 ### Key Vault Configuration

-Each environment can optionally use Key Vault for password storage:
+Each environment can uses a Key Vault for password storage, these must exist before running pipeline:

 ```yaml
 # Development